 - Set the pot of palm fruit extract on the stove and start cooking at high heat.
 Leave to boil till you notice come red oil at the surface of the Banga Stew.
 If you think that the Banga Soup is watery, cook till the soup has thickened to the consistency you like for your stews.

-- Add the scent leaves or other vegetable and salt to taste.
+- Add the scent leaves or other vegetables and salt to taste.
 Leave to simmer for about 2 mins.
 The Banga Soup is done.
-Serve with white rice or use the Delta-style Banga Soup to eat Starch, Garri, Semo lina, Amala or Pounded Yam.
+Serve with white rice or use the Delta-style Banga Soup to eat Starch, Garri, Semolina, Amala or Pounded Yam.

 Cooking Directions For Those Using Tinned Palm Fruit Concentrate